 Think about it like a job search

-Professionally, we encourage individuals to research and prepare to be the ideal candidate for an internship or job.
-Students can give themselves an advantage by taking a similar approach to the scholarship search.
-By learning in advance what scholarships are available and what the criteria is for the opportunity, students can strategically direct their limited time and energy outside of the classroom to qualify for as many scholarship opportunities as possible.
+Professionally, people are encouraged to research and prepare to be the ideal candidate for an internship or job.
+You can give yourself an advantage by taking a similar approach to the scholarship search.
+By learning in advance what scholarships are available and what the criteria is for the opportunity, you can strategically direct your limited time and energy outside of the classroom to qualify for as many scholarship opportunities as possible.

 With the student loan debt crisis in the United States having reached over $1.5 trillion (surpassing US credit card debt), it’s important that families are empowered to take a proactive approach to finding scholarships from companies, organizations, individuals, and foundations.
 Every student should start their money mission as early as possible.
-Use your summer break and these three strategies to give yourself an edge to success in your scholarship pursuits.
+Use any free time you have plus these three strategies to give yourself an edge to success in your scholarship pursuits.

 Start searching for scholarships you’re qualified for using our Scholarship Search tool!